-D.17.2 Displaying a Simple Error Message
+D.17.1.1 Displaying a simple error message

-In the following example, a simple message is displayed.
+In the following example, a simple message is displayed when the engineer clicks a workflow activity to close a ticket which still has open child tickets.
 Obviously, the text is not localized and therefore cannot be used in multi-language environments.

 '''

-// only when all child tickets are closed, the paren ticke (this ticket) can be
+// only when all child tickets are closed, the parent ticket (this ticket) can be

 closed

 import com.consol.cmas.common.model.ticket.Ticket

 Ticket ticket = workflowApi.getTicket()

-List<Ticket> ch tickets = workflowApi.getChildTickets()
+List<Ticket> ch_tickets = workflowApi.getChildTickets()

-Boolean all closed = true
+Boolean all_closed = true

 ch tickets.each() { ch tic ->

-Boolean closed = ch tic.getScopeInfo().isClosedOrDeleted()
+Boolean closed = ch_tic.getScopeInfo().isClosedOrDeleted()

-log.info 'Child Ticket {$ch tic.id} is ' + closed
+log.info 'Child Ticket {$ch_tic.id} is ' + closed

 if (closed == false) {

 all closed = false

 }

 def text = "Please close all child tickets first.
 Then you can close the ticket";

 if (!all closed) {

-workflowApi.addValidationError("INFO", text)
+workflowApi.addValidationError("INFO",text)

+} else {

 log.info "Ticket ${ticket.id} was closed."

+}

 '''

-Code example 97: Checking if all child tickets are closed and displaying a message for the engineer, non-localized version
+Code example 73: Checking if all child tickets are closed and displaying a message for the engineer, non-localized version

-D.17.3 Displaying a Localized Message Using Labels
+D.17.1.2 Displaying a localized message using labels

-In order to localize the text which is displayed in the Web Client, you can work, e.g., with labels.
+In order to localize the text which is displayed in the Web Client, you can work with labels.
 Labels are defined in the Admin Tool, navigation group Global Configuration, navigation item Labels.
 A detailed introduction to labels is provided in the ConSol CM Administrator Manual.

-In the following example, the text which is displayed on the GUI is composed of two components:
+In the following example, an error message is displayed when the engineer clicks a workflow activity to accept the ticket although he is assigned to too many open tickets already.
+The text which is displayed on the GUI is composed of two components: